caporaso-lab/using-qiime2/book/how-to-guides/view-visualizations.md

 (view-visualizations)=
-# How to view QIIME 2 Visualizations
+# How to view Visualizations

 ## QIIME 2 View